The main female entity needs to help the living and is disturbed about her lost, unmarked grave.

 The ghost of Mrs. Varick was/is determined to be helpful to the living, as she had wanted to be for her niece.

-B) An apparition of a soldier from the War of 1812, dressed in a British uniform, has been seen peeking in the ground-floor windows, to see into the Hall's living room.
+Dressed in a British uniform, he has been seen peeking in the ground-floor windows, to see into the Hall’s living room.

 The apparitions of the thoughtful, helpful Mrs. Varick, the terrified opera singer, and the soldier who is still on duty are still haunting Liberty Hall and its grounds.